 Searching microservices and AI Agents on Agentverse

-When you want to discover or connect with microservices or AI agents dynamically on Agentverse, you can use the __Agentverse Search AP__I.
+When you want to discover or connect with microservices or AI agents dynamically on Agentverse, you can use the Agentverse Search API.
 Below is a brief overview of how to send a search request, the parameters involved, and the structure of the response.

 Making a Search Request